How to Protect Your Fine Jewelry During Exercise, Travel & Daily Life

 • Silicone rings for gym and active wear

-• Leave engagement ring at home, wear simple band
+• Leave engagement ring at home, wear a simple band

-• Necklace holder to wear ring as pendant during workouts
+• Wear ring on a necklace as a pendant during workouts

-• Activities where chain could catch (climbing, equipment work)
+Always remove before: contact sports, activities where chain could catch (climbing, equipment work), and swimming.

 Tips for active wear:

-• Choose shorter chains that sit close to neck
+• Choose shorter chains that sit close to the neck

 • Tuck inside athletic wear to prevent bouncing